-16 Unwritten Rules of Dining Out in France
+15 Unwritten “Rules” of Dining Out in France

-If you’re used to eating earlier, you can still find some restaurants open at 6 or 7pm.
-Just know you might be eating alongside a few fellow tourists while the locals haven’t even left their house yet!
+If you’re used to eating earlier, you can still find restaurants open at 6:30 or 7pm.
+Just know you might be eating alongside a few fellow tourists while the locals haven’t even left their house yet.

-This pattern isn’t just for restaurants – many museums in France are closed on Monday or Tuesday.
-I always try to be a little more deliberate when planning activities on those two days so I’m not left disappointed when half the things I wanted to do are closed.
+While we’re talking about it, I’ll note this pattern isn’t just for restaurants.
+Most museums in France are closed on Monday or Tuesday.
+I always try to be a little more deliberate when planning activities on those two days, so I’m not left disappointed when half the things I wanted to do are closed.

 4. French People Linger Over Their Meals